Our correspondents picked out 50 young players who could be big news by the end of 2018; how many will be household names next year?

-Things have calmed down since he scored in four consecutive Salzburg games in August, but the 2017 UEFA Youth League winner remains classy.
+Things have calmed down since he scored in four consecutive Salzburg games in August, but the 2017 UEFA Youth League winner remains a classy prospect.

-Trabzonspor coach Rıza Çalımbay has touted the attacking midfielder's potential and self-belief; Yazıcı has played all 17 Süper Lig games this season.
+Trabzonspor coach Rıza Çalımbay has trumpeted the attacking midfielder's potential and self-belief; Yazıcı scored ten in 33 Süper Lig games in 2017/18.

 Szymon Żurkowski (POL, 20 – Górnik Zabrze)